yairgil/Docker-Provider/Health/onboarding_instructions.md

 ## Access health(tab) in Azure Monitor for containers Insights experience
 1. You can view Health(tab) by accessing portal through this link. [aka.ms/HealthPreview](https://aka.ms/Healthpreview).
-This URL includes feature flag to view Health(Tab).
+This URL includes required feature flag.

 For any question please reachout to us at [askcoin@microsoft.com](mailto:askcoin@microsoft.com)